-We know your business relies on the safety and accessibility of your Square account, and we take our role in protecting your business information seriously.
+We know your business relies on the safety and accessibility of your Square account, and we take our role in helping protect your business information seriously.

-Over the past few months we’ve rolled out a number of features to enhance the security of your account.
+Over the past few months, we’ve rolled out a number of features to help enhance the security of your account.
 Here’s what we’ve changed to help make your Square accounts as secure as possible:

-We’re all familiar with those somewhat personal (sometimes random) questions associated with account security online.
-These ‘security questions’ were an optional feature Square used to help protect accounts from unauthorised access.
-Many websites for integral services — like banks, utilities and marketplaces — still use security questions before resetting your password or when verifying your identity if there’s a chance it may not be you.
+You might be familiar with being prompted to fill out an answer associated with account security across a variety of online services.
+These “security questions” were an optional feature Square has had for years to help protect accounts from unauthorized access.
+Many websites for critical services — like banks, city utilities, and marketplaces — still use security questions before resetting your password or verifying your identity.

-However, as your personal information becomes more and more accessible via public records and social networks, the answers to these questions can be more easily found online.
-Naturally, this eliminates their effectiveness as a security feature.
-The fact that the answers to these questions also lose their relevance over time — or are simply forgotten — means that security questions have become a common source of confusion and frustration.
+However, as your personal information becomes more and more accessible via public records and social networks, the answers to these questions are more easily found online, reducing the effectiveness as a security feature.
+The answers to these questions can also be forgotten or change over time (such as your favorite movie or your pet’s name), meaning that security questions have become a common source of confusion and frustration for small business owners.

-Two-factor verification is one of the best ways to ensure that nobody but you can access your account.
-It uses something you know (a password) and something you have (your device) to confirm your identity at the point of login.
+Two-factor verification is one of the best ways to help ensure that only you can access your account.
+Two-factor verification uses both something you know (a password), and something you have (your device) to confirm it’s you before you can log in.

-To sign in after enabling 2-factor verification for your Square account, you first need to enter the password associated with your account.
-Once that has been accepted, you’ll be prompted to enter a unique, one-time code via SMS or Google Authenticator (Android or iOS) before finally logging in to the system.
-With this approach, even if your password is stolen, the perpetrator can’t access your account unless they also have access to your phone.
+After enabling 2-Step Verification for your Square account, you first need to enter the password associated with your account.
+Once that has been accepted, you’re prompted to enter a one-time code via either SMS or Google Authenticator (Android, iOS) before finally logging in to the system.
+With this approach, even if your password is stolen, a malicious actor can’t access your account unless they also have access to your phone.

-Every now and then, you or someone on your team may need to call Square Customer Services with questions about your account.
-Square now allows account owners to add and manage Authorised Representatives in the Account & Settings section of their Square Dashboard.
-You may also assign these trusted individuals with the permissions to discuss account-specific information with our Customer Services team.
+Every now and then you or someone on your team may need to contact Square Support for help or with questions about your account.
+Square allows account owners to add and manage Authorized Representatives in the Account & Settings section of Square Dashboard, and to designate these trusted individuals as people who are able to discuss account-specific information with the Square Customer Success team.

-The security of your business is our business, and we’ve gone one step further to introduce a dynamic authentication feature before Customer Services can discuss account information with your Authorised Representative.
-Similar to the SMS-based 2-factor verification flow, we require you to register the representative with their email and phone number.
-When they call in to support, we’ll send them a one-time verification code before they can proceed.
+From a security standpoint, Square has gone one step further and introduced a dynamic authentication feature before Customer Success can discuss account information with your Authorized Representative.
+Similar to the SMS-based 2-Step Verification flow, you must register the representative with their email and phone number and, when they call support, Square sends them a one-time verification code before they can proceed.

-We never stop building additional security features for all our customers, so keep an eye out here for more updates — and make sure to use internet security best practices to keep your account safe.
+Your business’s payment data, hardware, and organization are supported by security technology at Square.
+When used as intended, all Square software is PCI compliant.
+Keep an eye out here for more updates and make sure to use security best practices to keep your account safe.